chazzka/clanekforest/clanek.md

 #end další článek
 -------------------------------------------------------------------

+##### Implementation
+For the ease of implementing and experimenting, we created a Ruby Gem implementing the Isolation Forest algorithm.
+It is open-source and available online at.
+- [ ] TODO: šup sem odkaz na ruby algoritmus s dokumentací

+The standard Isolation Forest service can be found in the standalone package at.
+- [ ] TODO: šup sem odkaz na ruby algoritmus s dokumentací

 The appropriate choice of the algorithm for the range tolerance selection is a matter of experiments and future research.

 In this section we describe the Isolation Forest, pinpointing the changes made by Novelty Service.